quietsy/advanced-configurations/docs/asus-vlans.md

 ## Recovery

-If the router doesn't boot after making the changes, you can revert it to factory defaults on most models:
+If the router doesn't boot after making the changes, you can revert it to factory defaults on most models by following these steps:

 1. Power off the router
 2. Hold the WDS button on the back